November 21, 2016

 How One Law in 1916 Changed New York City—and America—For Ever

-A new show at The Museum of the City of New York' explores how the Zoning Resolution of 1916 forever changed Manhattan's iconic skyline.
+A new show at the Museum of the City of New York celebrates the city’s legacy of zoning.

 Seventh Avenue Looking North from 35th Street, a photograph by Berenice Abbott, taken on December 5, 1935.
 A show at the Museum of the City of New York celebrates the city’s legacy of zoning, which produced striking streetscapes like this one.